How to Beat Joint Infections Before They Start — and Recover Stronger If They Do

 How XR® is Changing the Game with Nutrition-Based PJI Prevention and Recovery

-nutritional status is not just a lab value, it’s a modifiable risk factor.
+Nutritional status is not just a lab value, it’s a modifiable risk factor.
 That's why our approach includes:

 Preoperative Nutritional Screening Guides